roenseed/bike-project/README.md

 - The preliminary data cleaning step begins with loading 12 CSV files, each representing a one-month dataset of the year 2022, into the Jupyter Notebook using Python3 (ipykernel).
 - Data cleaning ensures data accuracy and completeness by handling missing values, duplicates, and inconsistencies.
-- Here is my essential data cleaning and modeling process: [Python Script](https://github.com/roenseed/bike-project/blob/main/bike_clean.ipynb).
+- Here is my full data cleaning and modeling process: [Python Script](https://github.com/roenseed/bike-project/blob/main/bike_clean.ipynb).

 ## **DATA VISUALIZATION AND KEY TAKEAWAY**